sftpplus/sftpplus-docs/src/doc_source/events/events.rst

   :out_hmac: Hash-based message authentication code for sent data.

-  :real_path: Path on the server&#39;s filesystem where SFTP session was initiated.
+  :real_path: Path on the server's filesystem where SFTP session was initiated.

   :service_name: Name of the SSH subsystem used.
 Ex SFTP or SCP.